What does the Conference Board’s report card measure?

 How Canada Performs: A Report Card on Canada attempts to grade only “outcome” indicators—indicators that tell us what Canada is achieving, rather than what efforts it is making.
 In the Innovation category, however, have used several input indicators as proxies for outputs.

 How Canada Performs also focuses on indicators that can be influenced by public policy—that is, factors contributing to quality of life that can be modified by individual, organizational, or public efforts.
-Policy may influence outcome indicators directly (such as a law requiring everyone to graduate from high school) or indirectly—by influencing inputs, which in turn affect the output (such as a policy that attempts to change smoking rates in order to reduce mortality rates).
+Policy may influence outcome indicators directly (such as a law requiring everyone to vote) or indirectly—by influencing inputs, which in turn affect output (such as a policy that attempts to change smoking rates in order to reduce mortality rates).
 Some indicators emphasize a gap in performance (i.e., differences in levels among countries); others emphasize progress toward closing a gap (i.e., differences in growth rates among countries).

 All indicators used to measure performance meet the following criteria:

 - The indicator provides valuable information on the performance or status of a particular category.